ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In some implementations, the Attesting and Target Environments might be combined.
 Other implementations might have multiple Attesting and Target Environments, such as in the examples described in more detail in {{layered-attestation}}
 and {{compositedevice}}.
 Other examples may exist.
-Besides, the examples discussed could be combined into even more complex implementations.
+All compositions of Attesting and Target Environments discussed in this architecture can be combined into more complex implementations.

 {:twotypes-env: artwork-align="center"}
 ~~~~ TWOTYPES